clientdb/clientdb/docs/docs/tutorial-basics/create-simple-database.md

 sidebar_position: 2
 ---

-# Creating simple client database
+# Creating a simple client database

+The best way to quickly learn how to use clientdb would be to write some code with it.

+We'll create a simple 'Todos' client database with `todo` and `list` entities.

+We'll cover:

+- defining entities (aka tables) of our client database
+- creating a database given our defined entities
+- inserting into and reading from the database
+- defining relationships between entities
+- defining default values for entities

 ## Define our first entity

-First thing we need to do is to define what type of data will your entity hold.
+The first thing we need to do is to define what type of data will your entity hold.
 You can think of entities like database tables.

 Let's start with our Todo entity.